 You can use the command line and one of the Fuse Console templates to install and deploy the Fuse Console so that it has access to Fuse applications in multiple namespaces on the OpenShift cluster or in a specific namespace.
-You must secure the Fuse Console by generating a client certificate before you deploy it.

-Optionally, you can customize role-based access control (RBAC) for the Fuse Console as described in Section 1.2.3, "Role-based access control for the Fuse Console on OpenShift 4.x" .
+Optionally, you can implement role-based access control (RBAC) for the Fuse Console as described in Section 1.2.3, "Role-based access control for the Fuse Console on OpenShift 4.x".